Wanted:

 Home health care includes a range of medical and therapeutic services delivered in a patient’s home.
 Its goal is to promote, maintain, or restore health; slow a patient’s decline; or to help manage the effects of illness, injury, or disability.

-Medicare covers home health services for beneficiaries who are homebound, at risk for future hospitalizations, and need assistance with activities of daily living (bathing, toileting, continence, dressing, eating, transferring).
+Medicare covers home health services for members who are homebound, at risk for future hospitalizations, and need assistance with activities of daily living (bathing, toileting, continence, dressing, eating, transferring).

 Medicare considers a person homebound if both of these statements are true: